-- Raspberry Pi Running Raspbian Or Similar Linux Based OS (available on Raspberry Pi Foundation)
+- Raspberry Pi Running Raspbian Or Similar Linux Based OS (available on Raspberry Pi Foundation and Adafruit)

-- Solderless Breadboard (available on Adafruit, Amazon, and SparkFun)
+- Solderless Breadboard (available on Adafruit and SparkFun)

-- Preformed Breadboard Jumper Wire Kit (available on Amazon and SparkFun)
+- Preformed Breadboard Jumper Wire Kit (available on SparkFun and CanaKit)

-- Seven Male-Female Jumper Wires (available on Amazon)
+- 7 x Male-Female Jumper Wires (available on Adafruit and Arrow)

-- 74LS47 BCD To 7-Segment Decoder/Driver Integrated Circuit (available on Amazon)
+- 74LS47 BCD To 7-Segment Decoder/Driver Integrated Circuit (available on Arrow and Digi-Key)

-- Seven 330 Ω Resistors (available on Amazon and SparkFun)
+- 7 x 330 Ω Resistors (available on SparkFun and Amazon)